-- 'Leadership in Diversity' Conference in 2006 - This conference was a great success with over 60 attendants.
+- 'Leadership in Diversity' Conference.
 The conference aimed at increasing the capacity and productivity of workers and organisations who provide services to Culturally and Linguistically Diverse communities.
 The Conference materials can be downloaded from the Document Links box at the end of this page.

 - Living in Harmony Grant - the Network was successful in receiving a $47,000 grant from the Department of Immigration and Multicultural and Indigenous Affairs (DIMIA) to conduct the 'colour and culture' project which explores the experience of local high school students around multiculturalism and racism.

 - Migrant Information Days - The aim of Migrant Information Day is for service providers to provide information about services available to people from CALD communities who are living in the area.

 - Celebrations of Harmony Day - Harmony Day, held on 21 March each year, aims to provide an opportunity for Australians to get together and celebrate Australia’s multicultural society.

 Migrant Network Services assists migrants and refugees to settle effectively in Northern Sydney, and to maximise the benefits of cultural diversity in the community, by:

 - Providing settlement services to migrants and refugees in Northern Sydney under the Commonwealth Government's Migration and Humanitarian Programs, and

 - Working with government, the community and business to facilitate the full participation in the community of people from different cultural and linguistic backgrounds.